FAQ's About Creating a Website

 The idea is to create tons of content on the topic and learn search engine optimization so your site can be found in Google, Bing, etc. Of course there are many more ways to drive traffic to a site, but that's the general idea with niche websites.

-You may have heard about my book, Niche Website Success.
+You might want to check out my book, Niche Website Success.
 This is my first, detailed guide to creating and marketing a niche website.
-I've included a lot of the strategies I used to build and promote my niche sites.

 Creating an online store is easy.
 The challenging part is driving targeted traffic to it.